How to find the best Alibaba legitimate and verified suppliers

 Step 4: The search - filter out the rabble on Alibaba

-Armed with the above info, it’s time to start wading through your options on Alibaba.
+Armed with the above info, it's time to start wading through your options on Alibaba.
+Naturally, your search will start by entering the name of the product you're looking for.

-Once you’ve done your initial search, there are some useful filters to further narrow down your options.
+Be specific with the keywords you enter and narrow down the options.
+Once you've done your initial search, there are some useful filters to further narrow down your options.

 Trade assurance

 Trade Assurance is a way to protect yourself should the supplier fail to deliver on their promises.
-If a supplier doesn’t ship your products, can’t deliver on time, or the quality is below what was agreed, you can make a claim.
-Note that you should clearly define these terms in your agreement so that in the event you need to make a claim to Alibaba, you have clear documentation to back it up.
+If a supplier doesn't ship your products, can't deliver on time, or the quality is below what was agreed, you can make a claim.

 Verified seller